 This post may contain affiliate links.
 Please read my disclosure policy.

-Beautiful little Almond Tea Cakes with Wild Blueberry Jam are some of the best cookies we’ve ever made.
+Little Almond Tea Cakes with Wild Blueberry Jam

 I adore these tender little buttery gems with loads of flavor from the almond extract and almond flour.